FIA-FPT-Information-Assurance-Club/2024-Technical-Entrance-Test/web/Ez-Web-PHP/Write Up/README.md

 ### 2. Solving
 #### 2.1.
 Find the way to click the button.
-- Inspect the button, we can see that it's have an CSS property z-index: -1.
+- Inspect the button, we can see that it's have an CSS property **`z-index: -1`**.
 So, we can't interact with it.
 Try to disable it and click the button.

 ![alt text](assets/discss.png)